ITALY WIN! Alessandro Diamanti sends Hart the wrong way and Italy reach the semi-finals of Euro 2012 via a 4-2 victory on penalties.

 Euro – Follow the Football match between England and Italy live with Eurosport.
 The match starts at 02:45 on 25 June 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Gareth Southgate or Luigi Di Biagio?
+Who will come out on top in the battle of the managers Gareth Southgate or Roberto Mancini?
 Find out by following our live matchcast.